DJtheRedstoner/PersonalOpinion/01-msa-migration-bad.md

 ## Alt Accounts

 Many people have 1 or more "alt" accounts.
 These accounts are used for recording videos from a 2nd perspective, testing things, or simply going incognito.
-With the migration, you can only link one minecraft account to each microsoft account, meaning for each alt you need to create a microsoft account.
+With the migration, you can only link one Minecraft account to each microsoft account, meaning for each alt you need to create a Microsoft account.
-I know from experience that microsoft loves to randomly lock "suspicious" accounts, requiring a unique, non virtual/voip phone number to regain access.
+I know from experience that Microsoft loves to randomly lock "suspicious" accounts, requiring a unique, non virtual/voip phone number to regain access.
-Say that you are migrating 3 alts, creating 3 micorsoft accounts in a row would almost certainly trigger some automated "abuse" detection resulting in the locking of all 3 accounts, requiring 3 unique, real phone numbers to unlock them.
+Say that you are migrating 3 alts, creating 3 Microsoft accounts in a row would almost certainly trigger some automated "abuse" detection resulting in the locking of all 3 accounts, requiring 3 unique, real phone numbers to unlock them.
 If this has happened to you, please let me know so I can update this to include that story.